samtstern/android-vagrant/README.md

 	TXABC1234		unauthorized

 if you accept the debugging dialog on your phone, then your device's status will change from `unauthorized` to `device` and you are ready for debugging.

+## Sharing Code and Files
+The `/vagrant` directory (don't confuse this with `/home/vagrant`, which is `$HOME`) in the VM is synchronized with the directory containing the `Vagrantfile` on your host machine.
+If you create Android Studio projects in the VM's `/vagrant` directory, they will be synchronized to your host machine for later editing/sharing.